duluca/lemon-mart/README.md

 - `npm run build:prod` to build a production optimized version of the app.
 - `npm run docker:debug` to run tests and build a containerized version of the app.
 - integration.Dockerfile is a multi-stage Dockerfile that can be used to build and test the app in various CI environments in a consistent mannger.
 The optimized image generated in the last step, can then be deployed to any Docker host, including AWS, Heroku, Zeit Now and Azure.

+### Authentication

+For demonstration purposes the login screen shows the _Authentication Mode_ of the app.
+There are three modes:
+- In Memory
+- Custom
+- Firebase

+The current mode can be adjusted in `environment.ts`.

+> This is covered in more detail in [Angular for Enterprise, 2nd Edition](https://expertlysimple.io/angular-for-enterprise-2nd-edition/).

 ### Lemon Mart Server